ErrEqualsNil/ScaRAG/README.md

-# MERAG
+# MuRAG

-Thanks for your attention to our submitting work MERAG <Retrieval with trial-and-error: Optimizing Retrieval-Augmented Generation over Multi-shard Knowledge Bases>
+Thanks for your attention to our submitting work MuRAG <Retrieval with trial-and-error: Optimizing Retrieval-Augmented Generation over Multi-Sourced Knowledge Bases>

-The code is currently under organization and pending institutional approval for open-sourcing.
-It will be made publicly available once finalized.
+The code is currently under organization.
+Only the core code is provided.

+Executable version will be made publicly available once finalized.